S&P ends choppy session lower as U.S. stimulus talks drag on

 Instead of plowing money into the market broadly, Michael O’Rourke, chief market strategist at JonesTrading in Stamford, Connecticut said investors picked stocks as they looked at third-quarter financial results.

-Of the 11 major industry sectors nine closed lower with energy leading the percentage decliners.
-Communications services was the biggest gainer.
+Of the 11 major industry sectors nine closed lower with energy .SPNY leading the percentage decliners.
+Communications services .SPLRCL was the biggest gainer.

-The news helped boost other social media companies with Facebook Inc, up 4% and Twitter Inc climbing 8% in the communications services index.
-Smaller social media firm Pinterest Inc also gained close to 9%.
+The news helped boost other social media companies with Facebook Inc FB.O, up 4% and Twitter Inc TWTR.N climbing 8% in the communications services index.
+Smaller social media firm Pinterest Inc PINS.N also gained close to 9%.

-Dampening the mood however was Netflix Inc, which tumbled almost 7% after it kicked off earnings for the market’s high-flyers club.
+Dampening the mood however was Netflix Inc NFLX.O, which tumbled almost 7% after it kicked off earnings for the market's high-flyers club.
 The video streaming service missed expectations for subscriber growth as competition increased and live sports returned to television.

 Of the 84 S&P 500 firms that have reported third-quarter results, 85.7% have topped expectations for earnings, according to IBES Refinitiv data.